Do you suspect your fridge is suffering from a Freon leak?

 • HIGHER ELECTRICITY BILL – Because your fridge motor is constantly running at an intense level, you’ll notice you’re using more electricity and getting higher electricity bills.
 Eek!
 If you’re noticing a spike in your energy consumption both during the winter AND summer months, it’s always a good idea to check all your appliances for faults.

-Detecting a Freon Leak – DIY Style
+Finding a Freon Leak

 This section assumes some technical skill and knowledge on the part of the reader.
 You will also need to have the right equipment and tools for D.I.Y leak detection.

-Remember – never put your health or your appliance at risk if you are unsure about your level of technical skill – rather call an H.V.A.C specialist.
+Remember – never put your health or your appliance at risk if you are unsure about your level of technical skill – rather call an HVAC specialist.

 Still want to go the D.I.Y route?
 Follow the steps below.